New to Colonia?

 None of the systems have a high population so supply and demand levels for goods are generally low - however, many of the outlying systems also have low traffic levels, so surpluses and deficits can build up.

 There is only one rare good - Jaques Quinentian Stills - and the radius of the Colonia region is too small for sales to be profitable anywhere locally.
+It's worth picking some up if you plan a side trip to Kashyapa or Polo Harbour, though.

 - !cartographics grav pad dist